ctcl-bregis/cams/README.md

 This project is what originally introduced me to Python and programming in general.
 I am still realitively a beginner to Python and programming.

+Intended Use: CAMS is fully custom to what I need out of an asset management system and may not be suitable for most applications.

 ## Requirements
 CAMS is server-side software, no software is required to be installed on client systems other than just a browser.
 See below for browser requirements.